Celebrate powerful run stories this International Women's Day

 Proud movement moments: “There are several memorable moments in my running journey.
 One of the most significant was completing my graduation 5k run non-stop at a local parkrun after starting Couch to 5k with zero previous running experience in just 7 weeks.
 Another is my most recent achievement of completing the London marathon, only my second marathon, and smashing my personal best by 30 minutes.
 These experiences have given me more self-belief and a feeling of being unstoppable.
 To push myself even further, I have signed up for my first ultra-marathon of 50km of trail running in 2023.

 Participating in major races is important to me as I want to see more people of different shapes and sizes on race start lines.
 I want to inspire others like me and that’s why I put myself out there.
 Becoming a run leader early on in my journey is also a huge milestone for me.
 It gave me the chance to encourage and inspire others to move and run.
 A run leader provides a safe and enjoyable running experience for adults of any ability.
 This covers risk assessment, warm ups, cool downs and leading fun running sessions for mixed ability runners.
 One of the main reasons for qualifying as a run leader was to help my friends achieve their goals by giving them the right advice.
 Supporting each other makes us a stronger force and I feel immensely proud to kick start others onto their own running journeys.”

 Just keep stepping

-Shana Goodridge is a runner, wife, mother, and IT professional who resides in Canada and loves being outdoors and building community.
-She founded Pegcity Steppers, a group which inspires new runners and walkers to jump-start a new lifestyle and keep moving.
+Shana Goodridge is a runner, wife, mother, and IT professional who resides in Canada and loves the outdoors and building community.
+She founded Pegcity Steppers, a group which inspires new runners and walkers to jump start a new lifestyle and keep moving.

 Follow Shana on Instagram and at pegcitysteppers.ca and keepitmovingwithshana.com.